lamini-ai/llm-operator/README.md

 Build an LLM operator to intelligently plan, select, and invoke different functions in your application, ie. functions, APIs, or tools to use.

 For example, a user might say `who me?
-I am of age fifty nine, my friend.` Given this, you want to extract the age from this message and store it in a database.
+I am of age fifty nine, my friend.` Given this, you want to initiate an operation to extract the age from this message and say, store it in a database.
 So, you would expect the LLM to call a function `setAge` that extracts the correct age `{'age': 59}` and then stores it in a database.

 #### Workflow: LLM Onboarding Operator
 Here's an example.
 You are building an application with a chat-based onboarding flow that gathers information about the user's demographic information, e.g. age and height, as your LLM has a conversation with the user.